ROAS Calculator

 What is a good ROAS for e-commerce?

-What causes ROAS to drop when I scale budget?
+Why does ROAS fall when I scale budget?

 Can ROAS be too high?